Managing multiple Kubernetes clusters on premises or in the hybrid cloud can be a logistical nightmare.

 By utilizing Anthos, financial institutions have access to a single pane of glass visibility—a centralized portal into all their nodes, data, and clusters.
 And, they have this access regardless of whether their workloads are being run on premises, in the cloud, or both.

-Not only does this ease the burden of managing scores of clusters, it also allows the institution to develop and update applications securely by having the flexibility to deploy apps between the datacenter and the cloud.
+Not only does this ease the burden of managing scores of clusters, but it also allows the institution to develop and update applications securely by having the flexibility to deploy apps between the datacenter and the cloud.

 2. The retail chain